Find Trade Colleges

 Full Mental & Social Health Services at Eastern Washington University Report

 A rank of #5 on this year’s list means University of Alaska Anchorage is a great place for mental & social health services students working on their bachelor’s degree.
-Located in the city of Anchorage, UAA is a public school with a fairly large student population.
+Located in the large city of Anchorage, UAA is a public college with a fairly large student population.

 About 50% of the students majoring in mental health services at the school are women while 50% are male.